capooti/foss4g_2017_geonode_solr/docs/05_pycsw.md

 * *Harvest* (optional) create/update metadata by asking the server to 'pull' metadata from somewhere
 * *Transaction* (optional) create/edit metadata by 'pushing' the metadata to the server

-In the following you will have a look at some of this operations.
+In the following you will have a look at some of these operations.

 ### GetCapabilities